rtkconnectivity/realtek-zephyr-project/README.md

 This guide will instruct you on how to develop Zephyr applications with Realtek’s Bee SoCs.

-The currently supported Realtek Bee SoC series for Zephyr include the following:
+The currently supported Realtek BLE SoC series for Zephyr include the following:

 - RTL87x2G